aarush2517/hackathon_1-2026/README.md

    then : cd hackathon_1-2026

-3. Install Backend Dependencies
+2. Install Backend Dependencies
    Bash : npm install

    (Ensure express, mongoose, cors, dotenv, and jsonwebtoken are in your package.json)

-5. Start MongoDB Ensure your local MongoDB instance is running:
-   Bash : mongod

-6. Start the Server
+3. Start the Server
    Bash : node server.js

    Server runs on: http://localhost:3000Database connects to: mongodb://127.0.0.1:27017/enterpriseDB

-7. Launch the AppOpen Login Page.html in your browser (or use Live Server).
+5. Launch the AppOpen Login Page.html in your browser (or use Live Server).

 🧪 How to TestSign
 1. Up: Open the login page, switch to "Create Account," and register with a supported email domain (e.g., admin@google.com).